 For Christi, her efforts on behalf of the marginalized are rooted firmly in her faith.
 “Through the words of Jesus and the prophets, God consistently defends the cause of the poor, vulnerable, and oppressed,” she says.
 “The Scriptures call us to follow in their footsteps.”

 Since arriving in Africa in 1990, the Boyds have lived in Tanzania, Cameroon and are now in Congo for the second time.
 As Christi puts it, “We discerned that the Author of all good things indeed had not yet finished the Congo chapter of our life in mission service.”
 Jeff and Christi feel a strong call to serve in Africa.
 “We feel this is where God wants us at this time,” Jeff says.
 “Christi and I are both constantly challenged in our work.
 There remains so much to learn and work on.”

 Jeff, a native of California, holds a B.A. degree from Whitworth College and an M.A. degree from California State University.
-Christi earned her physical therapy degree from Academie voor Fysiotherapie in Groningen, The Netherlands, the country of her birth.
+Christi earned her physical therapy degree from Academie voor Fysiotherapie in Groningen, The Netherlands, where she grew up.

-Jeff and Christi are members of Crescent Hill Presbyterian Church in Louisville and are the parents of three grown children, Matthias, Salome, and Naomi.
+They are members of Crescent Hill Presbyterian Church in Louisville KY and are the parents of three grown children, Matthias, Salome, and Naomi.

 Jeff – April 9